cpsamtec/virtuin/DOCUMENTATION.md

   - source : the actual source of the docker compose file.
 Please see the [docker website](https://docs.docker.com/compose/compose-file/) for more information about docker and docker compose files.
   - not all of you services will have tasks to run.
-Some of them may be helpers to display a custom web interface or serve static files, for example.
+Some of them may be helpers to display a custom web interface or serve static files.
   - services with tasks should run the following command so that it waits for Virtuin to execute programs
   ```